Echelon133/Write-ups/Nanomites.md

 ![DATA_AFTER_DISASM2](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/DATA_AFTER_DISASM2.png)

 Since there is a lot of **int3** instructions here and these bytes were copied to a heap memory that has **PROT_EXEC** priviledges, we can safely assume that this is the code that the child process executes.
-But right now we won't try to analize these instructions.
+But right now we won't analize these instructions.

 Right after the **memcpy** instruction in **proceed_execution** function we have a call to **fork**.
 This function creates a new process, that is a copy of the process which called it.
 The process that calls this function is called a parent process, whereas the created process is called a child process.
 Both of these processes have the same memory content right after the **fork** call, but these contents are in different memory spaces.

-If these processes contain identical content, how do we distinguish between the parent and the child from inside the program?
+If these processes are exact copies right after the fork, how do we distinguish between the parent and the child from inside the program?
 Since the **fork** function returns process id of the child in the parent process and 0 in the child process, there has to be a conditional statement if we need different path of execution in the child process.

-Ghidra has a very useful and quite accurate decompiler that we might want to use from now, since the complexity of code we see is slowly growing.
+Ghidra has a very useful and quite accurate decompiler that we might want to use from now on, since the complexity of code we see is slowly growing.

 ![PROCEED_EXECUTION_DECOMPILE1](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/PROCEED_EXECUTION_DECOMPILE1.png)